KittyGiraudel/site/_posts/2013-07-08-digging-into-my-slides-sass.md

 }
 ```

-The code might be complicated to understand but it's really not that hard once you're familiar with Sass.
+The code might be complicated to understand but it’s really not that hard once you’re familiar with Sass.
 Now, we can push things further by turning this shit into a mixin in order to make it both clean and reusable.

 ```scss
 @mixin numbering($from: 1, $to: 6) {